 Overview of One Time Pad

 One time pad is a subset of vernam cipher, implemented using a random set of non-repeating characters as the input cipher text.
 The length of input ciphertext must be equal to the length of the original plain text.
-It is named as a one-time pad because once the input ciphertext is used for the transmission, it is never used again for any other message, i.e. input ciphertext is discarded after a single-use; hence it is used for the short message.
+It is named a one-time pad because once the input ciphertext is used for the transmission, it is never used again for any other message, i.e. input ciphertext is discarded after a single use is used for the short message.
 For example, the one time password we use for secure transmission.

-There are a combination and variation of XOR associated with the entire encryption process.
+There are a combination and variations of XOR associated with the entire encryption process.
 Let us see how things work at ground level –

 - While encrypting any plain text data, the sender uses a key string that has a similar length to the text.
 This key is used by mixing (XOR-ing) bit by bit.
 The bit by bit mixing means a bit of ‘key’ with a bit of ‘plain text’ to create a bit of ‘ciphertext’.